Subn0x/awesome-bbht/README.md

 # awesome-bbht
-A bash script that will automatically install a list of bug hunting tools I sometimes use for recon, exploition, etc. (minus burp.)
+A bash script that will automatically install a list of bug hunting tools I sometimes use for recon, exploitation, etc. (minus burp.)
 (Contributions are always welcome.)

 ## Install